pdxparrot/assets/SETUP.md

   * This will require a collider to be added first
     * Adjust the size and position of the collider
   * Layer: Player
+  * Tag: Player
+    * **TODO:** Not sure if we need to do some adjustments here for multiplayer?
+    * This tag is needed for 3rd Person Follow camera collision detection
   * Connect the NetworkPlayer component to the Player component
     * This is required even if not using networking
   * Setup networking if using it (**TODO:** this is all probably wrong now)